Can You Have a Git Repo Inside Another Repo? Understanding Nested Repositories

 While nested repositories can work in some scenarios, Git offers a more robust solution for managing related projects: submodules.
 Submodules allow you to include one Git repository as a subdirectory of another repository, while keeping the commits separate.

-See also Does a 10 Year Old Need a Fishing License in the UK in 2024?
+See also Do You Need a Fishing License for Lake Washington in 2024?

 To add a submodule to your project, use the following command: